BitGo

+BitGo Holdings, Inc. is a digital asset infrastructure and financial services company headquartered in Sioux Falls, South Dakota.

+BitGo secures approximately 20% of all on-chain Bitcoin transactions by value and is the largest independent digital asset custodian, with over $100 billion in digital assets on its platform.
+BitGo is a Fortune 500 company ranked 273rd in 2026.

-The company offers a multisignature bitcoin wallet service, where keys are divided among a number of owners to manage risk.
+The company offers a multisignature bitcoin wallet service, where keys are divided among several owners to manage risk.
 Generally, BitGo wallets have three keys: one held by BitGo, and two held by the wallet's owner.
 Wallets can be configured in both hot and cold configurations, as well as non-custodial and custodial configurations.

-BitGo also serves as the sole custodian for bitcoin that people deposit to receive a tokenized form of that bitcoin known as Wrapped Bitcoin or WBTC that can be exchanged on the Ethereum blockchain.
+BitGo serves as the sole custodian for bitcoin that people deposit to receive a tokenized form of that bitcoin known as Wrapped Bitcoin (WBTC) that can be exchanged on the Ethereum blockchain.
+BitGo is the custodian for USD1, a stablecoin issued by World Liberty Financial, a company with ties to Donald Trump.
+It is also the custodian for frxUSD, a fractional reserve stablecoin.
+BitGo issues SoFiUSD, a stablecoin issued by SoFi Bank.

+As of March 31, 2026, the company owned 2,449 Bitcoins for its own account; changes to the value of such Bitcoins are reported as income or loss on the company's financial statements.

 History

+BitGo was founded by Mike Belshe, Ben Davenport, Will O'Brien, and Bill Lee.
+BitGo, Inc. was incorporated in Delaware in 2011 under the name "Whensoon, Inc.".
+The name was changed to "Twist and Shout, Inc." later in 2011.
+It was renamed "BitGo, Inc." in 2014.

 Early growth and development (2014–2017)

-In June 2014 the company received US$12 million in venture capital funding led by Redpoint Ventures.
+In June 2014, the company raised $12 million in a Series A round led by Redpoint Ventures with participation from several early investors in Tesla and SpaceX.
+These included Bill Lee, a founding board member of SpaceX and early backer of Tesla, and Antonio Gracias through his firm, Valor Equity Partners.
+Shares were sold for $0.59 each.

-In January 2015 BitGo announced the general availability of their Platform API.
-The following month the company bought an insurance policy from XL Catlin against theft from its wallets.
+In February 2015, the company bought an insurance policy from XL Catlin against theft from its wallets.

-Valor Equity Partners led BitGo's $42.5 million Series B funding round in December 2017.
-As part of that deal, Antonio Gracias joined BitGo's board of directors.
-David Sacks also participated in the Series B. He invested both personally and through his venture capital firm, Craft Ventures.
+In December 2017, BitGo raised a $42.5 million Series B funding round led by Valor Equity Partners; its founder Antonio Gracias joined BitGo's board of directors.
+David O. Sacks also invested both personally and through his venture capital firm, Craft Ventures.
+Shares were sold in this round for $2.53 each.

-Security and custody expansion (2016–2018)
+Custody expansion (2016–2018)

-In September 2018, BitGo was approved by the South Dakota Division of Banking to act as a qualified custodian for digital assets and created BitGo Trust Company.
+In September 2018, BitGo was approved by the South Dakota Division of Banking to act as a qualified custodian for digital assets.

-In October 2018, the company raised US$15 million in venture capital funding from Goldman Sachs and Mike Novogratz's Galaxy Digital.
+In October 2018, the company raised $15 million in an addition to its Series B round from Goldman Sachs and Michael Novogratz's Galaxy Digital.
+Shares were sold in this round for $3.54 each.